stevenh6696/recipes/chicken/oyakudon.md

 - Cook rice with slightly less water than usual to absorb broth
 - Skipped egg yolk and parsley
 - Egg will instantly overcook if no one is watching it
+- tastes fine if you forget about the stock